It can be a volatile time for the business as multiple people, all of whom are grieving, are added to the situation.

 If you want to take a step back from your responsibilities, you have many options, ranging from being a silent partner to selling out altogether.

-When a loved one who co-owns a business passes away, the family and the business partners often themselves drawn together by both their grief and their financial relationships.
+When a loved one who co-owns a business passes away, the family and the business partners often find themselves drawn together by both their grief and their financial relationships.

 Especially if there are multiple heirs with a claim to a partnership stake, maintaining operations while still in the acute pain of loss can be difficult and confusing.
 Considering that 90 percent of American businesses are family-owned, it’s a common situation—and it brings its own set of financial and emotional challenges.

 To keep the company running smoothly during this huge transition, understanding your options is crucial.

 Whether this is a situation you have prepared for or one that has come as a complete shock, your first step is to find out as much as you can about the health of the business and its outlook for the future so that you can make informed decisions.